PJLys/DIST_LAB_7/README.md

-# DIST LAB 5 : Replication
+# DIST LAB 6 : Agents

 ## About